-PUBLIC SERVICE OBLIGATIONS (PSOs)
+Public Service Obligations (PSOs)

-- The highest annual customer charge per consumption point, covering PSOs charges for the year 2015, was set to 793,525 Euro (RAE Decision 106/2015).
-That limit is being annually readjusted according to the respective annual change of the consumer price index, as published by the Hellenic Statistical Authority. - The annual compensation amounts of PPC for the social households tariffs and for the large families tariffs have been approved for 2014 to Euro 54 mil. and Euro 306 mil. respectively (RAE Decision 457/2015).
+The highest annual customer charge per consumption point, covering PSOs charges for the year 2015, was set to 793,525 Euro (RAE Decision 106/2015).
+That limit is being annually readjusted according to the respective annual change of the consumer price index, as published by the Hellenic Statistical Authority.

+• The annual compensation amounts of PPC for the social households tariffs and for the large families tariffs have been approved for 2014 to Euro 54 m. and Euro 306 m. respectively (RAE Decision 457/2015).